manuGil/online-core/docs/source/data-quality.rst

    **Question.**
    You will see a significant shift between the road you just digitised and the in the road layer.
 Can you explain why?
 Use the **Quick Map services plugin** to add additional satellite imagery to help you find an answer.

 Bias can also have political reasons.
-Maps can be statements of power, and there are countless examples of using maps to project power or to lobby for a hidden agenda.
-Although that is not a typical case a GIS professional, it is worth mentioning.
-A classic example of political bias is the maps from the Age of Discoveries (XV to XVII centuries A.D.).
-In the XVI century map, :numref:`fig-old-map`, Asia is represented as being a possession of Portugal, but that was never the case.
-The Portuguese Empire in Asia consisted of commercial outposts protected by fortresses and a war navy, but at no moment did the Portuguese control the vast inland areas.
+Maps can be statements of power and there are countless examples of using maps to project power or to lobby for a hidden agenda.
+Although that is not a typical case a GIS professional is exposed to, it is still worth mentioning.
+A classic example of political bias are the maps from the Age of Discoveries (XV to XVII centuries A.D.).
+In this XVI century map, :numref:`fig-old-map`, Asia is represented as being a possession of Portugal, but that was never the case.
+The Portuguese Empire in Asia consisted of commercial outposts protected by fortresses and a war navy, but at no moment did the Portuguese had control over the vast inland areas.

 .. _fig-old-map: